archivematica/Issues/.github/ISSUE_TEMPLATE/feature-request-template.md

 ---

-**Please describe the problem you'd like to be solved.**
+**Please describe the problem you'd like to be solved**

-**Describe the solution you'd like to see implemented.**
+**Describe the solution you'd like to see implemented**

-**Describe alternatives you've considered.**
+**Describe alternatives you've considered**

 **Additional context**

 ---

 **For Artefactual use:**

-Please make sure these steps are taken before moving this issue from Review to Done:
+Before you close this issue, you must check off the following:

-- All PRs related to this issue are properly linked 👍
+- [ ] All pull requests related to this issue are properly linked
-- All PRs related to this issue have been merged 👍
+- [ ] All pull requests related to this issue have been merged
-- Test plan for this issue has been implemented and passed 👍
+- [ ] A testing plan for this issue has been implemented and passed (testing plan information should be included in the issue body or comments)
-- Documentation regarding this issue has been written and it has been added to the release notes, if needed 👍
+- [ ] Documentation regarding this issue has been written and merged
+- [ ] Details about this issue have been added to the release notes